MRK132/Midjourney-Grounding-Dino-and-SAM--Prompt-based-image-dataset-generation-and-annotation/README.md

 Extra steps I am adding:

-* Download my Midjourney-generated images of cows from an AWS S3 Bucket that I have hosted.
+* Download my Midjourney-generated images of cows from my Google Drive link as a zip.

 * Follow the Grounding DINO and SAM setup outlined by Roboflow.